On this page

 Transforming Fear into Freedom

 Every nightmare you survive makes you stronger, braver, and more whole.
-Each time you face rather than flee your dream fears, you reclaim power you’d given away.
-The path through nightmares is the path through shadow into light—not avoiding darkness but moving through it consciously, extracting its wisdom, and emerging transformed.
+Each time you face rather than flee your dream fears, you reclaim power you’ve given away.
+The path through nightmares is not about avoiding darkness but rather moving through it consciously, extracting its wisdom, and emerging transformed.

 Your nightmares will persist until their lessons are learned and their content integrated.
-But with each encounter, you can choose to engage differently—with curiosity instead of terror, with courage instead of flight, with compassion instead of rejection.
-This shift transforms nightmares from torments into teachers, from enemies into allies in your journey toward wholeness.
+But with each encounter, you can choose to engage differently—with curiosity instead of terror, with courage instead of flight, and with compassion instead of rejection.
+This shift can transform nightmares from torments into teachers, from enemies into allies in your journey toward wholeness.

 See What Your Soulmate Looks Like